magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 <h3 id="mtf_repo_isolation"><code>%isolation%</code> placeholder</h3>

 You can use `%isolation%` placeholder in repository fields where you want to put a random value.
-It is useful when you need unique values.
-For example, when we test one product but the values of the field must be different in each case such as `sku`, that has to be unique each test cycle.
+It is useful when you need a unique value, for example `sku`, that has to be unique each test cycle.

 Some examples: